Fan-shiyu/Multivariate-Cosine-Similarity/README.md

 ### Summary

-The **`adt`** package offers a complete workflow for comparing the similarity of two datasets using a PCA-based approach.
+The **`adt`** package offers a complete workflow for comparing the similarity of two datasets using a projection-based approach.
 It allows users to extract principal components, project them between datasets, and compute similarity scores through cosine-based metrics.
 In addition to numerical outputs such as similarity values, vector lengths, and angles, the package provides a variety of visualization tools including scree plots, Venn diagrams, projection plots (1D/2D/3D), and exploratory plots such as density, correlation, box, and violin plots, making it straightforward to assess dataset similarity both quantitatively and visually.